JuliaDataScience/JuliaDataScience/contents/data_vis_makie_cairo.md

 ## CairoMakie.jl {#sec:cairomakie}

-Let's start with our first plot, a not so boring example but still simple enough, e.g. a line and some scatter points:
+Let's start with our first plot, some scatter points with lines between them:

 ```
 using CairoMakie